Castration: Islam

 The Muslim conquest of Persia as well as later conquests in the Byzantine Empire and India brought them into contact with eunuchs.
 By the eighth century, the palaces of the caliphs were staffed with many eunuch slaves which sold at a premium.
 A regular trade in eunuchs developed with slaves being taken to locations in Spain or Africa to be castrated, as the practice of castration was forbidden for Muslims.
 Eunuchs were used as harem supervisors, as mediators or servile roles, but they could also rise to be trusted advisors or military commanders.

 In Islam, castration is considered a sin and strictly forbidden, whether one performs it on oneself or on another.
 In the history of slavery in the Muslim world, a fair proportion of male slaves were imported as eunuch.
 Levy states that according to the Quran and Islamic traditions, such emasculation was objectionable.
 Some jurists such as al-Baydawi considered castration to be mutilation, stipulating laws to prevent it.
 However, in practice, emasculation was frequent.
-In eighteenth-century Mecca, the majority of eunuchs were in the service of the mosques.
+In 18th century Mecca, the majority of eunuchs were in the service of the mosques.

 Medical consequences

 A subject of castration who is altered before the onset of puberty will retain a high voice, as well as the effects of hypogonadism, which include non-muscular build, an infantile penis, a lack of a beard, more developed subcutaneous fat.
 He may be taller than average, with long limbs, so called "eunuchoid appearance", as the production of sex hormones in puberty—more specifically, estrogen via aromatization of testosterone—stops long bone growth in a process called osseous maturation.
 The subject may lack the male distribution of axillary hair, and may develop pubic hair distributed in female pattern.
 They may have a low sex drive or none at all.

 Castration stops the progression of male pattern baldness.
-However, hair regrowth – if it occurs at all – may be limited to hair that was lost shortly before castration.
+However, hair regrowth — if it occurs at all — may be limited to hair that was lost shortly before castration.

 Historically, many eunuchs who additionally underwent a penectomy reportedly had urinary incontinence associated with the removal of the penis.

 A study of 81 historical eunuchs in Korea's royal court found a 14- to 19-year increase in lifespan compared to intact men of similar socioeconomic background; these eunuchs had a centenarian rate of over 3%.